walterxie/BioSci700/Assignment1/README.md

 globSeqs <- read.FASTA(file.path("data", "global.fasta"))
 ```

-Next, modify the sequence names to retain only the "Species|Accession" portion, if you did not simplify them previously:
+Next, modify the sequence names to retain only the `Species|Accession` portion, if you did not simplify them previously:

 ```R
 # Modify sequence names (keep only "Species|Accession")